Close

 Reading time 4 Minutes

-Villages are scattered here, but there's always plenty going on around the Wall, so whether you're looking to release your inner archaeologist, walk for miles or dine out at some of the region's best culinary spots, these are the places you'll want to explore.
+There's plenty going on along the wall, whether you're looking to release your inner archeologist, walk for miles or dine out at some of the region's best culinary spots

 Base Camp